You Are Supported

 Pan-African Theme Hall (PATH)

-PATH is the Pan-African Theme Hall within UCR’s Pentland Hills residence hall.
-PATH welcomes all students with goals of expanding the student consciousness of Pan-African culture.
-Living on PATH allows you to connect with fellow creative, intelligent scholars sharing similar academic and social goals, and whom you will want to know for years to come.
+The Pan African Theme Hall (PATH) is a themed living community in residential life that centers and expands Pan-African culture and experiences.
+All students are welcomed to live in this community and dive deeper into Pan-African culture.
+Currently, PATH is located in UCR’s Pentland Hills residence hall.
+Living in PATH allows you to connect with fellow creative, intelligent scholars sharing similar academic and social goals, and whom you will want to know for years to come.
 Learn more about living in PATH.

 Scholarships and Internships

-There are lots of ways to finance your academic journey and expand your skill set along the way.
+There are lots of ways to finance your academic journey and expand your skillset along the way.
 We can help you find key scholarships and real-word experience opportunities that will help you reach your goals.
-Start your search here.